-Open registration for all students takes during the published registration periods via the Student Portal.
-Class registration changes are accepted only during the registration period for a given term, but not after the start date of that term.
+Open registration for all students takes place during the published registration periods via the Student Portal.
+Class registration changes are accepted only during the registration period for a given semester, but not after the start date of that semester.
 Students may direct registration questions to their academic advisor.
-The University may prevent a student from registering for the subsequent term if he/she is not in good standing in the areas of GPA, official transcripts received within first term, and satisfactory progress of the academic plan, including prior learning credit.
+The University may prevent a student from registering for the subsequent semester if he/she is not in good standing in the areas of GPA, official transcripts received within first semester, and satisfactory progress of the academic plan, including prior learning credit.